infrabel/gnap-map/README.md

 - `event` *(object)*: Default Angular event object.
 - `selectedItems` *(object)*: An object with all the selected items, grouped by their `itemType`.
 Each property on the object is an item type, which is again an object, with a property `ids`, which is an array containing all the id's of the selected items of that type.
 Be sure to check whether all these properties exist.

 ### Layer config service

 Used to initially configure, and then retrieve the layer configuration.

 #### Configuring layers

 Two types of configuration are supported, and can be combined: *static* configuration, which is set in a `config` block and can thus only use other providers and constants, and *dynamic* configuration, which is set in a `run` block and can thus also use other services.
 Other than that, there is no difference between the two: both ways should provide an object, where each property represents a layer.
 The property name is the key of the layer and should be the same as its `itemType` property.
 All layer properties are discussed [in the wiki](wiki/layer-properties).
+(TODO)

 - `setLayerConfig` is set **at config time**, on the provider.
 - `setLayerConfigDynamic` is set **at run time**, on the service.